js3331/us-demographics-2023/docs/README.md

 - The scatter plots show Gender Ratio (female population divided by male population) in relation to different measures.
     - Noticeable positive relationship between Gender Ratio and Percentage of Black population in states.
     - No such relationship between Gender Ratio and Percentage of Hispanics population in states when you remove Puerto Rico.
 - The line and column chart of 15 states with lowest Gender Ratio (meaning low female to male ratio) shows lower than average proportion of Black population but doesn't show such clear pattern with Hispanics population.

-## Setup

-As a practice, deployed local instance of PostgreSQL database on Postgres Official Docker container.
-Created a table, inserted the dataset, and connected pgAdmin4 for simple SQL EDA.
-Then, connected Power BI Desktop and built the dashboard.

 ## Dataset Features